TheMapApp/Settlers-gameclient/README.md

 https://scontent-arn2-1.xx.fbcdn.net/hphotos-xtl1/v/t35.0-12/12325808_10208568697041910_180464866_o.jpg?oh=b5e88b66d7a767bbdc6a58948514b733&oe=5663B200

 There are is a person with an extremely large amount of lines because we encountered a few problems with commiting so we had to drop what we did initially and upload everything that was on a current state on a person's computer and work like that before we were able to commit anything.
 Those exagerate lines are caused because we had to commit an entire folder.

+Also, the server program now only has 2 persons listed as contributers, while the client program have 4.
+The reason for that is that some of the work with the server has been made in the client program in order to make the client receive the information.
+Therefore "connecter" class in the client program, have been worked on by the server-group.